 Cultural paradox turns out to be common among those who have no choice, but for a white, heterosexual male living in Los Angeles during his early twenties, it was more than I could handle.

-Some nights I didn't get much sleep.
+Some nights back then I didn't get much sleep.

 Yeah, who could possibly live on so little?

 On top of that there was this strange nationalism within the Muslim community.
 Syrians thought Syrians made the best Muslims and had the best form of Islam.
 Egyptians thought Egyptians made the best Muslims and had the best form of Islam.
 Pakistanis thought Pakistanis made the best Muslims.
 Malaysians: Malaysians.
-No one came out and said it (well...except the Saudis--they were pretty direct about it), but it was there.
+No one came out and said it (well...except the Saudis--they were pretty damned direct about it), but it was always there.